kgraghav/Location_Finder/README.md

 ## File Descriptions <a name="files"></a>

 The important files include: <br>
-1. location_analysis-Git.ipynb - The final project code (CLIENT_ID and CLIENT_SECRET details to be added)
+1. location_analysis-Git.ipynb - The final project code (CLIENT_ID and CLIENT_SECRET details to be added).
+Optimum centroid location and hotels nearby are returned based on user preferences entered as inputs

 ## Results<a name="results"></a>